 I don't think I've ever had a really bad trip.
 Most of them are good to great; annoyances are all passing; you get home at the end.
 What's not to like?

 And your worst experience on holiday?

-The biggest packing mistake you've ever made?
+What's the biggest packing mistake you've made?

 What do you avoid on holiday?

 Restaurant menus with pictures of the food.
 Children or old people in the security queues.
 (Hey, we've all seen Up in the Air.)